Rallymen007/xfire-screenshot-backup/README.md

 # Xfire screenshot backup tool

 This tool allows you to backup the screenshots you saved on xfire.com in case you want a local backup of your data.
-Launch the tool by starting a command prompt in the directory where the jar file is located (W7 and later OS, right click on the folder->Open Command Prompt Here) and typing "java -jar xfssdl.jar -user <username> -path <download path>".
+Launch the tool by starting a command prompt in the directory where the jar file is located (W7 and later OS, right click on the folder->Open Command Prompt Here) and typing "java -jar xfssdl.jar -user username -path downloadpath".

 To make sure the software detected the correct amount of games (which may fail if the connection is broken), use your browser's JS console to count the amount of elements of class "media-item-more".
 In Chrome, you can go to your screenshot page, press F12, switch to the console tab, then type "document.getElementsByCount("media-item-more").length".